Czarnówko, Pomeranian Voivodeship

 Czarnówko is a village in the administrative district of Gmina Nowa Wieś Lęborska, within Lębork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km west of Nowa Wieś Lęborska, 5 km west of Lębork, and 66 km west of the regional capital Gdańsk.
 The settlement of Kanin (German: Schlüsselberg, Kashubian: Kôninò) with 50 inhabitants is also part of Czarnówko.

 An Iron Age grave of the Wielbark culture was discovered in Czarnówko in 2000. contained a bronze Westland cauldron depicting men with Suebian knots.

 For details of the history of the region, see History of Pomerania.